drhayes/beehive.lua/README.md

 Every node in the behavior tree is a function that is invoked every time through the tree.
 This library provides the basic utility functions for behavior trees and some extra ones just to be nice.

+**NOTE**: This library expects each entity to receive its own instance of the tree of functions.
+You can't create the tree of functions once and then re-use it across seven different entities.
+The provided functions each maintain some state across executions and their results can't be re-used.

 The main three are:

 * selector